 Photo: Imperial War Museum | Wikimedia Commons

-Undoubtedly, it was the World War I that introduced large-scale aviation training.
+Undoubtedly, it was World War I that introduced large-scale aviation training.
 The second of the great war that followed had standardized training methods and condensed programs.
 After the introduction of the jet age, there was an increased demand for pilots and refined training.
 After the liberalization of aviation, taking to the skies for travel, work, and leisure became common and helped common people beyond military backgrounds, to become pilots.

 World War II Training Models